GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 How do RAG systems reduce compliance risk compared to fine-tuned models?

 RAG systems separate data storage (vector database) from model inference (LLM runtime).
-User data influences response generation through retrieval context, but does not modify model weights.
+User data influences response generation through retrieval context, but doesn't modify model weights.
 This architectural separation makes it possible to control data retention, audit data flows, and implement compliant processing.
 Fine-tuned models, by contrast, incorporate training data into model weights, making it difficult to delete specific data points or audit data influence.

 What's the difference between a data processor and data controller for AI services?